• Skip to primary navigation

 ✔️ Why you'll love this recipe!

-• Making the flapjack-style crumble is a breeze - just melt butter and pour over the flour, oats, and sugar!
+1. Making the flapjack-style crumble topping is so easy - just melt the butter and pour it over the flour, oats, and sugar!
+Mix until crumbles form.

-• The added ginger and cinnamon gives the apple and pear oat crumble a comforting, warming touch.
+2. The ginger and cinnamon lend a warm, comforting flavour to the apple and pear oat crumble.

 🛒 Ingredient notes